 Q: How do I become an authorized driver?

 Q: Why are my personal driving records being reviewed and what are you looking for?

 A: Motor Vehicle Records (MVRs) are reviewed annually for all drivers who drive on school business whether they drive a school-owned, personal, or rental vehicle.
 As a guideline, violations remain listed on a MVR for three to five years depending on the state.
 The school reviews your violations in order to determine whether or not you are a safe driver.
 In addition to being an insurance requirement, the school has a right to ensure that only safe drivers drive on behalf of the institution.

 Current employees whose driving records are not acceptable may need extra attention such as a driver training program or driving restrictions for business purposes.
 Certain violations, such as driving under the influence of alcohol or reckless driving, might be grounds for restricting driving privileges or termination.
-For questions please refer to risk management, () .
+For questions please send an email to .

 Q: Do I have to follow school driving policies when driving a personal or rented vehicle?